fluencelabs/devcontainer/tutorial/aqua/quick_start.md

     <- service_result
 ```

-To improve both readability and future use of our script, we can declare a *NodeServicePair* structure to represent both node and service id and update the function signature and body accordingly:
+To improve both readability and future use of our script, we can declare a *NodeServicePair* composite data type for _node_ and *service id* with the **data** keyword and update the function signature and body accordingly:

  ```aqua
 -- greeter_better.aqua